Edvard Beneš: Education and marriage

 Beneš spent much of his youth in the Vinohrady district of Prague, where he attended a grammar school from 1896 to 1904.
-His landlord's family was acquainted with his future wife Anna Vlčková (1885–1974, later Hana Benešová) (cs).
+His landlord's family was acquainted with his future wife Anna Vlčková (1885–1974, later Hana Benešová).
 The two would study French, history, and literature together at the Sorbonne.
 Edvard and Anna got engaged in May 1906, and married in November 1909.
 Some time after their engagement, Anna changed her name to Hana.
-Edvard had always preferred to call her Hana, because he had just ended a relationship with another woman named Anna.
+Edvard had always preferred to call her Hana because he had just ended a relationship with another woman named Anna.
 Around the same time, Edvard Beneš also changed his name, going from the original spelling "Eduard" to "Edvard".

 He played football as an amateur for Slavia Prague.
 After studying philosophy at Charles-Ferdinand University in Prague, Beneš left for Paris and continued his studies at the Sorbonne and at the Independent School of Political and Social Studies.
 He completed his first degree in Dijon, where he received his doctorate of law in 1908.
 Beneš then taught for three years at a business college, and after his 1912 habilitation in philosophy, Beneš became a lecturer of sociology at Charles University.
 He was also involved in scouting.

 In 1907, Beneš published over 200 articles in the Czech social democratic newspaper Právo lidu containing his impressions of life in Western Europe.
-Beneš wrote he found Germany to be repulsive and an "empire of force and power" after visiting Berlin.
+Beneš wrote that he found Germany to be repulsive and an "empire of force and power" after visiting Berlin.
 In London, he wrote that "the situation here is terrible and so is life".
 During World War II, when Beneš was living in exile in London, the German Propaganda Ministry gleefully republished his articles from 1907 expressing mostly negative sentiments about life in Britain.
 However, Beneš loved Paris, the "city of light".
 He wrote that he found it to be "almost miraculously ... a magnificent synthesis of modern civilization, of which France is the bearer".
-For the rest of his life, Beneš was a passionate Francophile and he always stated that Paris was his favorite city.
+For the rest of his life, Beneš was a passionate Francophile and always stated that Paris was his favorite city.